thisguyistotallyben/ben/README.md

 But why even CLIs, you ask?
 They run on basically any hardware specs and can be run without a display server (X, Wayland, etc.), which means you can have fancy interfaces remotely, such as over SSH.
 Plus, there is even mouse support.

 ## But how?
 Also a great question, theoretical person reading me.
-I haven't exactly built anything else out yet, so if your still reading this, I'm currently making magic happen.
-Check out the dev branch to see what I'm up to.

 #### High level explanation
-BEN will essentially wrap around ncurses, an existing library that handles all the actual command line manipulation, making it easier to use.
+BEN uses 3 main layers:

+- BenView: The base that contains all the ncurses stuff
+- BenServer: Takes events and sorta-kinda asyncronously tells BenView what to do
+- Ben: User-facing code

 ## Count me in!
 Your excitement for command line interfaces pleases me!